ShingZhanho/ENGG1330-2425Sem1-Project/README.md

 >   for up to 10 digits (positive, 9 digits if negative).
 > - Although it uses an internal `TxtLabel` control, it does not inherit from
 >   it and hence they do not share the same members.

+### 4 Game Mechanics

+The game is implemented through an internal class `__GameBoard`.
+The class stores the board's status in the format of `dict[tuple[int, int], int]`, where the key of the dictionary is the coordinates of the number block, and the value being the number.

+At the start of each level, a new `__GameBoard` is created, which contains a game board in its solved state.
+Then, the board is shuffled.
+To ensure solvability, shuffling always starts with the initial state of a solved board.
+The `slide()` function of `__GameBoard` is called to slide a certain block into the empty space for several times.

+To find the blocks that are available for sliding, a method `find_adjacent()` can be called.
+The function looks up the four possible locations, namely the blocks above, below, on the left of, on the right of the empty space.
+The results are stored in `__GameBoard.adjacent`, which is a list.
+The maximum possible length of the list is 4, since adjacent blocks can be less than 4 when the empty space is at the edges.

+Each time the `slide()` function is called, it will check whether the block the player is trying to slide is within `__GameBoard.adjacent`, and make the move if the slide is possible. `True` is returned for a successful slide, and `False` otherwise.

+Every time the board is updated, `__check_if_solved()` is called to check whether the board has been solved.
+And the main game loop will use this information to determine whether to exit the loop and return the results.